 and the Viking Garden.

-I had planned to visit Vår Frelsers gravlund to see the graves of Munch and Henrik Ibsen but it’s on the opposite side of the city and although I believed I’d found a practical way to use the map, I still lacked the certainty that I’d easily find it.
-With the day growing late and needing to find my way back to the hotel for dinner, I decided the prudent choice was to go directly there.
+I’d planned to visit Vår Frelsers gravlund to see the graves of Munch and Henrik Ibsen but it’s on the opposite side of the city and although I believed I’d found a practical way to use the map, I remained uncertain I’d find it easily.
+With the day growing late and hoping to avoid another dramatic dinner entrance, I decided the prudent choice was to go directly to the hotel.

 Thank you for your posts Todd.
 Entertaining, informative, and with that inimitable Gruncle Odd flair.
 Safe travels.